approov/quickstart-maui-httpclient/SHAPES-EXAMPLE.md

 If you still don't get a valid shape then there are some things you can try.
 Remember this may be because the device you are using has some characteristics that cause rejection for the currently set [Security Policy](https://approov.io/docs/latest/approov-usage-documentation/#security-policies) on your account:

-* Ensure that the version of the app you are running is exactly the one you registered with Approov.
+* Ensure that the version of the app you are running is signed with the correct certificate.
-* If you are running the app from a debugger then valid tokens are not issued.
 * Look at the [`syslog`](https://developer.apple.com/documentation/os/logging) output from the device.
 Information about any Approov token fetched or an error is printed, e.g. `Approov: Approov token for host: https://approov.io : {"anno":["debug","allow-debug"],"did":"/Ja+kMUIrmd0wc+qECR0rQ==","exp":1589484841,"ip":"2a01:4b00:f42d:2200:e16f:f767:bc0a:a73c","sip":"YM8iTv"}`.
 You can easily [check](https://approov.io/docs/latest/approov-usage-documentation/#loggable-tokens) the validity.
-* Consider using an [Annotation Policy](https://approov.io/docs/latest/approov-usage-documentation/#annotation-policies) during development to directly see why the device is not being issued with a valid token.
-* Use `approov metrics` to see [Live Metrics](https://approov.io/docs/latest/approov-usage-documentation/#live-metrics) of the cause of failure.
+* Use `approov metrics` to see [Live Metrics](https://approov.io/docs/latest/approov-usage-documentation/#metrics-graphs) of the cause of failure.
-* You can use a debugger and get valid Approov tokens on a specific device by ensuring your device [always passes](https://approov.io/docs/latest/approov-usage-documentation/#adding-a-device-security-policy).
+* You can use a debugger or emulator/simulator and get valid Approov tokens on a specific device by ensuring you are [forcing a device ID to pass](https://approov.io/docs/latest/approov-usage-documentation/#forcing-a-device-id-to-pass).
+As a shortcut, you can use the `latest` as discussed so that the `device ID` doesn't need to be extracted from the logs or an Approov token.
+* Also, you can use a debugger or Android emulator and get valid Approov tokens on any device if you [mark the signing certificate as being for development](https://approov.io/docs/latest/approov-usage-documentation/#development-app-signing-certificates).
 ## SHAPES APP WITH SECRETS PROTECTION

 This section provides an illustration of an alternative option for Approov protection if you are not able to modify the backend to add an Approov Token check.